Planning your own funeral

 - Who would you like to lead the service?
 A family member, a religious leader or celebrant?

-- Are they any popular funeral readings, poems or prayers that you want?
+- Are they any popular funeral readings, funeral poems or prayers that you want?

-- Is there a specific family member or friend you would like to do a eulogy or reading?
+- Is there a specific family member or friend you would like to prepare a eulogy or reading?

 - Do you wish for any music to be played?
 You can find some inspiration with our popular funeral songs.